v2sCollections/Constellation/README.md

 You can use our 4k add-on graphics pack [HERE](https://next.nexusmods.com/starfield/collections/7ou329?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) **(This is for high-end systems only**)

 <details><summary>CLICK FOR 4K INSTALL GUIDE</summary>
-Install guide for our Graphics Collections
+Install guide for our 4kGraphics Collection.

 **1**) Select **ADD TO VORTEX** on Nexus

-**2**) Create a new Profile and call it whatever you want.

-**3**) Then load your original Constellation Profile and enable the 4k Mods you want.
+**2**) Add to your existing Constellation Collection Profile.
 </details>

 You can use our 1k add-on graphics Pack [HERE](https://next.nexusmods.com/starfield/collections/j5uhmz?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) (**This is for low-end systems to help you gain some performance**)

 <details><summary>CLICK FOR 1K INSTALL GUIDE</summary>
-Install guide for our Graphics Collections
+Install guide for our 1kGraphics Collection.

 **1**) Select **ADD TO VORTEX** on Nexus

-**2**) Create a new Profile and call it whatever you want.

-**3**) Then load your original Constellation Profile and enable the texture pack you want.
+**2**) Add to your existing Constellation Collection Profile.

+**3**) After installation, the AIO texture pack will be enabled.
+If you don't see enough of a Performance boost then you can enable 1 or more of the optional Packs.
+These will reduce the Texture Resolution even more for less VRAM usage and better Performance.
 </details>

 ![](https://s11.gifyu.com/images/S42vc.png)